snakemake-workflows/rna-seq-star-deseq2/README.md

 If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/rna-seq-spew/releases).
 If you intend to modify and further develop this workflow, fork this reposity.
 Please consider providing any generally applicable modifications via a pull request.

-In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).
+In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, once available, its DOI.

 ### Step 2: Configure workflow